MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-materialized-view-partitioning-policy-command.md

 ---
 title: .show materialized view partitioning policy command- Azure Data Explorer
-description: This article describes the .show materialized view partitioning policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/09/2023
+description: Learn how to use the `.show materialized view partitioning policy` command to show the materialized view's partitioning policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
 # .show materialized view partitioning policy

-Displays a materialized view [partitioning policy](partitioningpolicy.md).
+Displays the materialized view's [partitioning policy](partitioningpolicy.md).
 The partitioning policy defines if and how [extents (data shards)](../management/extents-overview.md) should be partitioned for a specific table or a [materialized view](materialized-views/materialized-view-overview.md).

 ## Syntax

 `.show` `materialized-view` *MaterializedViewName* `policy` `partitioning`

 ## Parameters